vasanthk/css-refresher-notes/README.md

 ## Vertical Alignment

 Vertical alignment is one of the main reasons some people think CSS is confusing.
 You wonder, I guess, why is it so *hard* to align content vertically with CSS?
-Why don't they create a property that does it automatically? _Why does `vertical-align` not work form me?!_
+Why don't they create a property that does it automatically? _Why does `vertical-align` not work for me?!_

 About the `vertical-align` question: this property is only for aligning inline or table-cell elements, hope it ends your doubt about it.